KarboXXX/lunar-client-search/README.md

 # Lunar Client on Search.
 ## First impressions.
 First of all, you need to run this script as root, so the script can make changes on your `/usr/share/applications` folder.
 If you want to change the Lunar Client icon, just delete the `lunar-client.png` to your custom one, with the same name before running the script.
+Note, the following `LunarClient.AppImage` file version is `2.8.7`, so if in case of any errors during installation, that could be the problem.

 ## Installation.
 As said before, run all commands with sudo to prevent erros!